OpenEnergyPlatform/ontology/README.md

 ## Introduction

 The Open Energy Ontology (OEO) is a domain ontology of the energy-system modelling context.
 It is developed as part of the [Open Energy Family](https://github.com/OpenEnergyPlatform).
 The OEO is published on github as open source software.
 The language used is the Manchester OWL Syntax, which was chosen because it is user-friendly for editing and viewing diffs of edited files.
-The OEO is still under development and not released yet.
+The first version of the Open Energy Ontology (OEO) has been released on June 11th 2020.
 A steering committee was created to accompany the development, increase awareness of the ontology and include it in current projects.

 ## Scope of this ontology